Browse by Region

-On 12 June 2012, at the request Mr. Gbagbo, Pre-Trial Chamber I postponed the commencement of a confirmation of charges hearing—which will determine whether the case against Mr. Gbagbo can be sent to trial—to 13 August 2012.
-Originally scheduled to start on 18 June, the postponement of the hearing is intended to give the defense more preparation time.
-However, on 3 August 2012, the hearing was postponed for a second time until a medical evaluation of Mr. Gbagbo’s fitness to take part in the case is carried out.
+On 12 June 2012, at the request Mr. Gbagbo, Pre-Trial Chamber I postponed the commencement of a confirmation of charges hearing to trial—to 13 August 2012.
+Originally scheduled to start on 18 June, the postponement of the hearing was intended to give the defense more preparation time.
+However, on 3 August 2012, the hearing was postponed for a second time to allow a medical evaluation of Mr. Gbagbo’s fitness to take part in the case is carried out.

 On 13 July 2012, PTC I refused Gbagbo’s request for provisional release.
-On 26 October 2012, the Appeals Chamber rejected Mr. Gbagbo’s appeal challenging a decision denying him interim release.
+On 26 October 2012, the Appeals Chamber rejected Mr. Gbagbo’s appeal challenging the decision.

-On 24-25 September 2012, Pre-Trial Chamber I held a closed hearing to discuss the fitness of Mr. Gbagbo to take part in the pending confirmation of charges hearing.
+On 24-25 September 2012, PTC I held a closed hearing to discuss the fitness of Mr. Gbagbo to take part in the pending confirmation of charges hearing.
 On 2 November 2012, judges ruled that he was fit to take part in the proceedings and the hearing would be rescheduled.

-Following a hearing on the status of the case on 11 December 2012, pre-trial judges decided that a key confirmation of charges hearing to decide whether the case against Mr. Gbagbo will move to trial will begin on 19 February 2013.
+Following a hearing on the status of the case on 11 December 2012, pre-trial judges decided that a key confirmation of charges hearing to move to trial would begin on 19 February 2013.

 On 3 June 2013, PTC I delayed issuing a decision on whether the case against Laurent Gbagbo would move to trial due to insufficient evidence.
 Judges requested the prosecutor to consider providing further evidence or conducting further investigation by 15 November 2013, emphasizing however that the evidence did not appear to be so lacking that it left them with no choice but to decline to confirm the charges.